stremovskyy/transcriptor/README.md

 A production-ready Flask application for audio transcription using OpenAI's Whisper models and text reconstruction with Google's Gemma models.
 Provides both REST API endpoints and a simple web interface.

+## Project Description

+This service allows users to:
+- Upload audio files for transcription
+- Pull audio from remote URLs
+- Transcribe audio in multiple languages
+- Spot keywords within transcriptions with advanced features
+- Preprocess audio for improved transcription quality
+- Reconstruct and improve transcribed text using Gemma models
+- Convert text to speech with Ukrainian language support

 ## Key Features

 - 🎙️ **Multi-language Transcription** (Ukrainian, English, etc.)